 12. The 21-Minute Cure

-There have been many studies done on the effects of exercise, and it’s ability in reducing anxiety.
+There have been many studies done on the effects of exercise, and its ability in reducing anxiety.
 Research has proven that exercising at least 21 minutes can release enough endorphins to decrease anxiety.
-The best type of cardio exercise to combat anxiety and depression was found to be aerobics.
+The best type of cardio exercise to combat anxiety was found to be aerobics.

 If you start working out and don’t feel any better from it right away, don’t give up!
 Effects from exercising usually takes place after an 8-week commitment.
 Exercise also helps with other symptoms – increasing alertness, concentration, and aiding against sleep disturbances.